 We are in touch with our theological roots, we are engaged in transforming our faith, and we are fired up to take action in the wider world.

 What is our annual UUA gathering, General Assembly (GA), all about? https://vimeo.com/386281324 Each day of GA offers numerous opportunities to attend worship services, lectures, over 200 workshops, time to meet other UUs from around the world, visit displays and of course have some fun!
-This year’s UUA formerly planned in Providence RI will be adjusted in response to covid-19.
+This year’s UUA, formerly planned in Providence RI will be adjusted in response to covid-19 to be completely online.
 Naomi Klein will be the Ware Lecture speaker.
-See the schedule posted on the bulletin board in our Fellowship Hall and at https://www.uua.org/ga.
+See details at https://www.uua.org/ga.

 COVID-19: General Assembly Update

-GA will offer more than 100 outstanding programming selections (workshops, panel discussions, worship services, and other presentations) over the course of five days.
+GA will offer more than 100 outstanding programming selections (workshops, panel discussions, worship services, and other presentations) ONLINE.
 Programs will provide attendees with concrete and usable tools to further the work, and the balance needed to explore multiple identity-based and theological perspectives.
 More programming details are available at uua.org/ga.

 Like Unitarian Universalism, GA offers a wealth of theological diversity.
 A variety of worship choices are offered throughout GA.
 The Service of the Living Tradition is where we commemorate fellowshipped and credentialed religious leaders, those who have died, those who have completed active service, and welcome those who have received fellowship or credentialed status in the past year.
 Sunday Morning Worship at GA is a powerful, communal worship experience and is the largest annual gathering of UUs in Worship.